-The City of Kingston's annual celebration of Australia Day will be hosted on Sunday 26 January 2020 at Kingston City Hall, Moorabbin.
+City of Kingston's celebration of Australia Day is hosted annually on 26 January at Kingston City Hall, Moorabbin.

 - A Citizenship Ceremony welcoming 100 new Australia Citizens